Now accepting clinical partnership and advisory inquiries — Nigeria pilot program

 We are not asking for a commitment.
 We are asking for 30 minutes to demonstrate the device, hear about your clinical context, and explore whether this technology could serve your team.

-Reg Redmond · Founder & Executive Director · IMCO-NFP · Chicago, Illinois
+Reg Redmond · Executive Director & Founder · IMCO-NFP · Chicago, Illinois

-IMAGEMEDIUM Consultants & Ombuds NFP · AISOTRAC Nigeria
+ImageMedium Consultants & Ombuds NFP · AISOTRAC Nigeria

 Official Nomenclature · Component Reference

-IMCO 4T Device —
+IMCO 4T Device — Naming Architecture

 Official terminology reference for clinical communications, regulatory submissions, and partner documentation.